 My work-in-progress middle-grade children’s novel takes place in the fictional setting of Gander, a once-idyllic land where something sinister is unfolding.
 Good stories are disappearing, while the bad stories are proliferating!
 Every night, when the children of Gander go to sleep, they ask their parents to read them a bedtime story.
 But the stories they hear are teaching them to delight in the misfortunes of others, among other unsavory things.
 As a result, all of the children of Gander are rotten!

 …Well, almost all of the children are rotten.
 There are two children who have been insulated from the contaminating influences of the bad stories.
-One of them is Gavin, the new kid in Gander who moved there after spending his entire life (all 10 years of it) on a remote oceanic island where his father made up his own bedtime stories and his parents studied the world’s only population of the Chatterby Giant Mouse.
+One of them is Gavin, the new kid in Gander who moved there after spending his entire life (all 11 years of it) on a remote oceanic island where his father made up his own bedtime stories and his parents studied the world’s only population of the Chatterby Giant Mouse.
 The second kid is Rennet Maximilian Walter Paxton Stoddellmeyer III (better known as Mousey) whose father Mr. Stoddellmeyer–owner of Stoddellmeyer’s Stinky Cheeses–is too busy to read stories to his son.

 Who is behind the disappearance of the stories?
 And what is their motivation?
 Will Gavin and Mousey discover the culprit?
 Will they successfully return the good stories and save the culture of Gander in this story of friendship, adventure, and danger?

-Above his bed he had tacked an Island Rodents of the World poster.
-The animal sizes were drawn relative to each other, and of course the Chatterby Giant Mouse, located front and center, took up the most space.
+Above his bed he had tacked an Island Rodents of the World poster to the wall.
+The animal sizes were drawn relative to each other and of course the Chatterby giant mouse, located front and center, took up the most space.
 Muffin, who had had his likeness painted for the poster, had even “signed” it with a muddy paw print.

-Gavin heard a knock at his door.
+A knock came at his door.